Tuesday, January 6, 2026

 • if the JAM master knows to call non-role players first and then role players like Votes Counter and Wordsmith... before calling others.
 Specifically, the JAM master should not ask for volunteers and waste time.

 • JAM master has to first call the name of the person, wait for a second till the speaker gets ready and repeats the topic twice clearly.
+If the person is not responding, then the JAM master calls their name once more.
+If there is no response again, then the JAM master moves to the next person.

 • JAM master has to wrap-up the segment by 8.40 am (for the 8 - 9 am meeting) or when signalled by the MC (mechanisms for signalling needs to be agreed upon during the dry-run)